mfmezger/nifti-tutorial/readme.md

 ```

 ## Nifti Inspector
-You can use the Nifti Inspecotr to visualize the Nifti Files with the Batchviewer Libary. (https://github.com/FabianIsensee/BatchViewer)
+You can use the Nifti Inspector to visualize the Nifti Files with the Batchviewer Libary. (https://github.com/FabianIsensee/BatchViewer)

 ### Installation of Batch Viewer